UCI Medical School Acceptance Rate & How to Get In

 University of California Irvine School of Medicine Tuition Fees and Scholarships

-There’s no way around it, medical school comes with a significant cost.
+There’s no way around it.
+Medical school comes with a significant cost.
 And UCI SOM ranks among the higher-priced institutions, making it a substantial financial commitment.

 That’s why having a clear view of the numbers—and the financial aid options available—can help you plan ahead and focus on what really matters: your education and future as a physician.